Reusable Shopping Bags, Will Walmart Lead the Way for Consumers?

 Walmart Canada is Being the Change

 If this bag fee works for Walmart Canada, that will be a good indicator that it will also work in other stores.
-We really hope Walmart in the U.S. is keeping on eye on what is happening with the California bag ban and at the stores in Canada, and considers implementing a similar fee here.
+We hope Walmart in the U.S. keeps an eye on what is happening with the California bag ban and at the stores in Canada and considers implementing a similar fee here.

 Get Factory Direct Pricing on Reusable Grocery Bags.Tagged